Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch supports displaying full color images in place of the ascii art by using `w3m-img`, `tycat` and `iTerm2`.

 See this wiki page for more info: [Images in the terminal](https://github.com/dylanaraps/neofetch/wiki/Images-in-the-terminal)

+### Customization

+Neofetch is highly customizable.
+Neofetch has a config file that includes the `print_info()` function which gives you total freedom over how the info is displayed.
+The config file also includes over 50 options for customization the various aspects of Neofetch.

+- See this link for the config file: [Config file](https://github.com/dylanaraps/neofetch/blob/master/config/config)
+- See this wiki page for more info: [Customizing info](https://github.com/dylanaraps/neofetch/wiki/Customizing-Info)